ekneale/cobraa/README.md

    Runs the script 40 times

    For singles events, a number of jobs equivalent to ```nsetSingles``` (currently fixed in globals.py) are created.
 This is to make it possible to run enough statistics at the same time as keeping run times within cluster limits.
+Should really be increased.

 ***Reconstruction***

-RAT-PAC output must be passed to the FRED reconstruction prior to the next stages in the process.
+RAT-PAC output must be passed to the FRED (https://github.com/AIT-WATCHMAN/FRED) or CoRe (currently at https://github.com/ekneale/CoRe -contact eskneale1@sheffield.ac.uk for access) reconstruction prior to the next stages in the process.